serverlessworkflow/specification/specification.md

 <img src="media/spec/workflowdataflow.png" height="400" alt="Serverless Workflow Data Flow"/>
 </p>

-The initial [Workfow data input](#Workflow-data-input) is passed to the workflow starting state as its data input.
+The initial [Workflow data input](#Workflow-data-input) is passed to the workflow starting state as its data input.
 When a state finishes its execution, [its data output is passed as data input to the next state](#Information-passing-Between-States) that should be executed.

 When workflow execution ends, the last executed workflow state's data output becomes the final [Workflow data output](#Workflow-data-output).